ronhatch/docker-lfs/README.md

 Running the version check script can be done as follows:
 `docker run -v $(pwd)/prebuild-lfs:/lfs ronhatch/prebuild-lfs /lfs/version-check.sh`

+Running an interactive shell in the pre-build environment can be done using:
+`docker run -it -v $(pwd)/prebuild-lfs:/lfs ronhatch/prebuild-lfs /bin/bash`

 On Windows, unless you are using a Linux-style command line such as WSL, you will need to replace `$(pwd)` as follows:
 - In PowerShell, use `${PWD}`
 - In Command Shell (Cmd.exe), use `%cd%`